-- 1. Move the parking brake lever to the "ON" position. - Center the threaded conduit fitting on the mounting bracket.
-Secure by tightening the jam nuts against the bracket.
+- 1. Move the parking brake lever to the "ON" position. - 2.
 Install the bracket loosely to the frame.
 Pull the cable conduit until the barrel fitting just touches the bracket on the brake lever.
+Tighten the mounting bolt.

 PARKING BRAKE SWITCH